When Is Partially Observable Reinforcement Learning Not Scary?: Main Results

 We now turn to the more challenging setting of learning in overcomplete POMDPs, where the number of hidden states can be larger than the number of observations.
 We show that a simple variant of \omle is able to learn weakly-revealing overcomplete POMDPs in a polynomial number of samples.
 As we shall see, we pay a nontrivial price for the increased generality: while we can still achieve rate-optimal PAC-results, we compromise on the regret of the algorithm.

 \paragraph{Algorithm description} Algorithm \ref{alg:over} shows the pseudo-code of \omle suitable for $m$-step $\alpha$-weakly revealing overcomplete POMDPs.
 While the basic structure of the method is the same as before, the general \omle, which we call \emph{multi-step \omle}, differs from the basic version in two important aspects: \begin{itemize} \item Instead of merely following the optimistic policy, Algorithm \ref{alg:over} adopts a more active strategy for exploration.
-Specifically, for each optimistic policy $\pi^k$, the learner will one by one experiments with $(H-m+1)A^{m-1}$ policies that are obtained by picking an action sequence $\a \in \fA^{m-1}$ and a within-episode time index $h\in \{0,\dots,H-m\}$ and then following policy $\pi^k$ for the first $h$ steps, then using the actions in $\a$, and then finishing with following $\pi^k$ for the remaining steps of the episode.
-We denote the resulting policy by $\pi^k_{1:h}\circ \a\circ\pi^k_{h+m:H}$, which abuses notation, but should improve readability. \item When constructing the confidence set, Algorithm \ref{alg:over} requires the minimum singular value of the $m$-step emission-action matrix (defined in equation \eqref{defn:M}) to be lower bounded by $\alpha$, which enforces the multi-step \emph{$\alpha$-weakly revealing} condition in Assumption \ref{asp:over}. \end{itemize} By trying different action sequences for $m-1$ steps after executing $\pi^k$ for the initial $h$ steps, the learner can gather more information about the hidden states reachable by $\pi^k$ at step $h$ and therefore can better learn the system dynamics under $\pi^k$.
-The price of trying all actions is that the algorithm as described here will in general have linear regret.
+Specifically, for each optimistic policy $\pi^k$, the learner will one by one experiments with $(H-m+1)$ policies that are obtained by picking a within-episode time index $h\in \{0,\dots,H-m\}$ and then following policy $\pi^k$ for the first $h$ steps, and then picking actions uniformly at random in the remaining steps of the episode.
+We denote the resulting policy by $\pi^k_{1:h}\circ\text{uniform}(\fA)$, which abuses notation, but should improve readability. \item When constructing the confidence set, Algorithm \ref{alg:over} requires the minimum singular value of the $m$-step emission-action matrix (defined in equation \eqref{defn:M}) to be lower bounded by $\alpha$, which enforces the multi-step \emph{$\alpha$-weakly revealing} condition in Assumption \ref{asp:over}. \end{itemize} By trying random action sequences after executing $\pi^k$ for the initial $h$ steps, the learner can gather more information about the hidden states reachable by $\pi^k$ at step $h$ and therefore can better learn the system dynamics under $\pi^k$.
+The price of trying random actions is that the algorithm as described here will in general have linear regret.
 Nevertheless, with an online-to-batch conversion, Algorithm \ref{alg:over} serves as a suitable approach to learning a good policy with low sample complexity.

 \paragraph{Theoretical guarantees} Our main result in this section bounds the total suboptimality of the policies $\pi^1,\dots,\pi^k$ chosen by \omle.
 Note that since \omle is not following these policies, the regret of \omle is different (in general, higher) than the total suboptimality.